grauner/map673-Portfolio-/README.md

 Bootstrap is what's known as a "front-end framework."
 This means that beyond the more simple CSS boilerplates, Bootstrap also includes JavaScript for fun UX/UI experiences such as dropdowns, image carousels, tooltips, and smooth scrolling behavior.
 Additionally, Bootstrap is dependent upon JQuery to work (whereas a simple CSS grid is not).

 Begin by navigating your web browser to the [Bootstrap website](https://getbootstrap.com/).
-Fortunately, Bootstrap recently released its beta version 4.0, so we can go ahead and start learning it now.
+Fortunately, Bootstrap recently released version 4.0, so we can go ahead and start learning it now.
 In particular, this version creates leverage with the new [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox?redirectlocale=en-US&redirectslug=CSS%2FTutorials%2FUsing_CSS_flexible_boxes) web standard.

 ![Bootstrap Website](graphics/bootstrap.png)
 Figure 01.
 Bootstrap's website.